insected/bobbae_gcp-wiki/Security.md

 Google APIs use the [OAuth 2.0 protocol](https://datatracker.ietf.org/doc/html/rfc6749) for authentication and authorization.
 Google supports common OAuth 2.0 scenarios such as those for web server, client-side, installed, and limited-input device applications.

-## DNSSEC
+## DNS Security

 The [Domain Name System]( DNS  ) Security Extensions (DNSSEC) is a feature of the Domain Name System (DNS) that authenticates responses to domain name lookups.
-It does not provide privacy protections for those lookups, but prevents attackers from manipulating or poisoning the responses to DNS requests.
+[DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) does not provide privacy protections for those lookups, but prevents attackers from manipulating or poisoning the responses to DNS requests.

 https://cloud.google.com/dns/docs/dnssec